EHR Software Development

 Why choose us

 Why does this happen?
 Well, for starters, healthcare companies want to improve their patient data collection, assessment, and usage methods, optimize their workflows, and comply with regulatory standards.
-On the other hand, an increased number of phishing attacks on healthcare organizations (45% U.S. in 2021, according to Statista) urge companies to opt for encrypted cloud computing and security measures.
+On the other hand, an increased number of ransomware attacks on healthcare organizations (67% in the U.S. in 2024, according to Statista) urges companies to opt for encrypted cloud computing and security measures.

 Long story short, EHR software development opens doors to many opportunities.
 Of course, there are challenges and specific processes for EHR adoption, and that’s what we want to explore in this article.

 Electronic health records are a must-have and in great demand in modern medical practice.
-Grand View Research, in its market research report, valued the EHR market at $28.
+In its market research report, Grand View Research valued the EHR market at $33 billion.
 Even with the growth and development of new healthcare solutions, the basic purposes of applications have not changed.
-But, the existing software systems still do not fully satisfy the users’ needs and requirements.
+However, the existing software systems still do not fully satisfy the users’ unique needs and requirements.

-About 42% of doctors and medical personnel have stated that they are not satisfied with the current EHR software.
+About 42% of doctors and healthcare professionals have stated that they are unsatisfied with the current EHR software.
 The pandemic and the growing digitalization require improved, interconnected, secure, and effective EHR and billing software.

 So, what is an EHR system?
-We don’t usually include theoretical explanations and boring content, but electronic health records systems are complex necessities, so we need to explore them a bit more.
+We don’t usually include theoretical explanations and boring content, but electronic health record systems are complex necessities, so we need to explore them a bit more.

-EHRs are a type of patient-centered, real-time health records created for easy access and retrieval of information.
-They gather and organize patient health information, which helps healthcare companies to oversee and analyze this data for better patient experience.
+EHRs are centralized, real-time patient health records created for easy data access and retrieval.
+They gather and organize patient medical information, which helps healthcare companies oversee and analyze this clinical data for a better patient experience.

 - Medical history